 I am yet to stay in Malibu, because I always drive through it, but it really is a great place to be – so if I found something affordable, I would definitely stay there – maybe on the next trip?

 How long should you visit Malibu? – Drive through it; lunch stop, half a day

 Where I Have Stayed: I Haven’t (Yet!)

 Don’t Miss: Driving Along Highway 1, Beach Houses, El Matador State Beach, Leo Carrillo State Park

 California Roadtrip Itinerary – Stop 16: Santa Barbara

 Drive from Malibu – 1 hour, 10 minutes (67 miles)

 I love Santa Barbara.
 It feels so Mediterranean here, but there is also a clear Spanish influence down to its old town area and the architecture in general.
 All the red roofs and white buildings.

 There is so much to enjoy here.
-Whether it’s a walk along scenic roads, through the old town Santa Barbara area, or just a stroll along the pier – you really can’t go wrong here and cannot miss this place when undertaking any Californian road trip.
+Whether it’s a walk along scenic roads, through the old town Santa Barbara area, exploring the Santa Barbara Mission or just a stroll along the wharf – you really can’t go wrong here and cannot miss this place when undertaking any Californian road trip.

 How long should you visit Santa Barbara? – Lunch stop, Half a day, 1 night